apiel/zicBox/NOTE.md

 - TODO mouse on raspi

 - TODO list value --> for sample browser, to have a list of file...

-- TODO drum rack

-- TODO optimize SynthMetalic (can be postponed to later if not used right now)

 - TODO synth!!